ClosedNon-ProfitClosed Non-Competitive Grant Round 2025-26

 Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts · Australia

-Funding is provided to organisations to support the Indigenous visual arts industry.
-The program aims to strengthen a professional, viable and ethical Indigenous visual arts sector and support the continued production, exhibition, critique, purchase and collection of Indigenous visual art.
+The Indigenous Visual Arts Industry Support program provides funding to organisations for activities that support a professional, viable and ethical Indigenous visual arts industry.
+It aims to strengthen participation and economic opportunities for Aboriginal and Torres Strait Islander people and support the continued production, exhibition, critique, purchase and collection of Indigenous visual art.

 Closed